 A few parking areas are designated as special 24 hour lots.
 If snow is expected overnight, all vehicles in these lots must be removed from 5 a.m. to 7 a.m. to allow for snow removal.
 A green light in these lots will turn on the night prior if vehicles need to be removed the following morning.
 Vehicles remaining in these lots during these times will be ticketed and towed.
 The following are special 24 hour lots: the Visitor's Paid Lot, Lot LT (the metered area) and Lot J1.

 Companies servicing the campus are expected to follow all parking regulations.
 Parking Services will issue special parking permits to service vehicles at the time of their registration.
 The service permit allows service vehicles to park for a maximum of two hours in specially marked State/Service spaces located in parking lots and near loading docks.

-Anyone parking on campus starting at 7 a.m. on Monday through 4 p.m. on Friday must display a valid parking decal or be parked in a paid parking space.
+Anyone parking on campus starting at 7 a.m. on Monday through 4 p.m. on Friday must have a valid parking permit or be parked in a paid parking space.
 After 4 p.m. on Friday until 7 a.m. on Monday no parking permit is needed to park in a valid parking space, though paid parking spaces are still in effect.
 See Visitor Parking for more information.